cultuurnet/apidocs/projects/uitdatabank/docs/search-api/embedding.md

 The calendar summary can be retrieved in `text` and in `html`.

 <!-- theme: info -->
-> The response will always be multilingual.
+> The response is always multilingual.
 It is possible to request multiple sizes and formats at once.
 >
 > If applicable, the calendar summary will also include the `status` or `booking availability` of the event or place.